Fitness Volt

 Back Squats

-Back squats are so-called because they involve resting and holding your body bar across your upper back.
+Back squats are so-called because they involve holding the bar across your upper back.
 Considered by many fitness experts to be the king of exercises, squats are also very functional.
 They replicate many of the movements we do daily, such as sitting down in a chair or getting out of a car.

 Read more about barbell squat.